-On a quest to develop a simple model for how to explain the complex inner-workings of the brain, Dr. Siegel developed a simple hand model to demonstrate the functions of various parts of the brain in connection with the fight or flight response.
+On a quest to develop a simple model to explain the complex inner workings of the brain, Dr. Siegel developed a “hand model” that demonstrates the functions of various parts of the brain in connection with the fight or flight response.

-Next, curl your fingers back over the top of your thumb, and your fingers represent the protective covering of the cortex.
+Next, curl your fingers back over the top of your thumb; your fingers represent the protective covering of the cortex.

-These three regions of the brain -the brainstem, the limbic area, and the cortex are collectively referred to as the "triune brain."
+These three regions of the brain -- the brainstem, the limbic area, and the cortex -- are collectively referred to as the "triune brain."
 Integrating the brain encompasses a process that links these three regions together.
-As most people are aware, the brain also has two hemispheres-the left and right hemispheres.
+As most people are aware, the brain also has two hemispheres: the left and the right.
 To have neural integration, the signals must be sent through both halves of the brain and link the functions in both hemispheres.
 Let's take a closer look at each region.

 The brainstem controls the body's energy levels through heart rate and respiration.
 It also controls our states of arousal.
 The activity within the brainstem shapes the areas of the brain above it, which are the limbic and cortical regions.

-During times of danger, clusters of neurons in the brainstem put us in survival mode as they put the body into a state of fight, flight, or freeze.
+During times of danger, clusters of neurons in the brainstem put us in survival mode as they move the body into a state of fight, flight, or freeze.

 The limbic area is hidden deeply in the brain.
 On your hand model, the limbic area is approximately where your thumb is.
-The parts of the limbic system work together to evaluate whether the situation is good or bad.
-If the situation is good, our emotions will kick into gear, and we'll move towards it.
-If it's bad, our emotions will tell us that too, and we'll move away from it.
+The parts of the limbic system work together to evaluate whether a situation is safe or dangerous.
+If the situation is safe, our emotions will tell us to move toward it.
+If it's dangerous, our emotions will tell us to move away from it.

-The limbic area is a critical region that aids us in forming human bonds and attachment and developing relationships.
+The limbic area is a critical region that aids us in forming bonds and developing relationships.
 The hypothalamus is the master endocrine control center.
 The hypothalamus delivers and retrieves hormones via the pituitary gland.
-When we feel stress, it starts a chain reaction where the pituitary gland stimulates the adrenal glands, which release cortisol and mobilize our energy.
-The process works well for the short-term, but it can create big problems when the cortisol level remains chronically elevated for long periods.
+When we feel stress, this starts a chain reaction in which the pituitary gland stimulates the adrenal glands, which in turn release cortisol and mobilize our energy.
+The process works well in the short-term, but it can create problems when cortisol levels remain elevated for long periods.

 The outer layer of the brain is the cortex.
 The prefrontal cortex lies just behind your forehead.

 The triune brain is connected.
-The cortex regulates the subcortical, limbic, and brainstem areas which helps us to stay tuned in, connected, balanced, and flexible.
-This regulation is very important because we face many trials and problems on a daily basis that challenge the triune brain to remain regulated.
+The cortex regulates the subcortical, limbic, and brainstem areas, which helps us stay tuned in, connected, balanced, and flexible.
+This regulation is important because we face many challenges on a daily basis that require the triune brain to function well.
 When the limbic system becomes dysregulated, we can lose our sense of connectedness and balance.

-Using the hand model, dysregulation causes our fingers to flip up, exposing the limbic system which causes us to lose our flexibility and act in unreasonable ways and possibly even cause us to lose our moral reasoning ability.
+Using the hand model, dysregulation causes our fingers to flip up, exposing the limbic system, which causes us to lose our flexibility and act in unreasonable ways.
+We may even lose our moral reasoning ability.
 Essentially, by overloading the limbic system, we "flip our lids."

-The good news is that we can take an emotional break and allow our fingers to recover the cortex, which allows us to re-regulate ourselves.
+The good news is that we can take an emotional break and allow the cortex to take control again, which allows us to re-regulate ourselves.

-If you're someone who lives with post-traumatic stress disorder, severe anxiety or have weak attachments with people, you don't have to live in a constant state of fight or flight.
-The licensed counselors at BetterHelp can help you with coping strategies to prevent you from flipping your lid or return to a regulated state if you've already lost emotional control.
-The hand model serves as a reminder that the problem lies deep inside your brain and there are effective ways to keep your amygdala in healthy working order.
+If you are living with post-traumatic stress disorder or severe anxiety, or if your attachments to others are weak, you don't have to live in a constant state of fight or flight.
+The licensed counselors at BetterHelp can help you develop coping strategies to prevent you from “flipping your lid,” or return to a regulated state if you've already lost emotional control.
+The hand model serves as a reminder that the problem lies deep inside your brain, and there are effective ways to keep your amygdala in healthy working order.